digiltd/oh-rtd-test/How-To-Contribute.md

-How to contribute to the project

 ## Introduction

 As for almost all open-source projects, contributions to the project are always welcome!
-If you interested in doing a contribution - be it a simple bug report or a big chunk of code for a new feature - this page will give you the details of how to achieve this.
+However if you are interested in doing a contribution - be it a simple bug report or a big chunk of code for a new feature - it is good practise to adhere to the following workflow:

+1. ask the [Google Group](https://groups.google.com/forum/#!forum/openhab) for a certain bug, behaviour, idea or missing feature
+1. discuss and refine the Requirement/Bug (if any) on the Group
+1. create an Issue in the [Github Issuetracker](https://github.com/openhab/openhab/issues) with reference to the discussion on the Group
+1. keep track of the created Issue (even if it doesn't apply anymore, etc.)

+The remainder of this page will give you the details of how to contribute more specifically:

 ## Best Practices for Contributors